Understanding the way to get chalk paint off of wood can help you eliminate excess or thick layers of paint or even paint splatters.

 This will also help you get an even and smooth wood surface.
 You can scrub the remaining dry chalk paint from the wood using soapy water or mineral spirits.

 Step 5.
-Wipe away any of the dust and chalk paint residue using a damp cloth.
+Wipe away any of the dust and chalk paint residues using a damp cloth.
 Let the wood air dry completely before you move on.

 Step 6.
 Finish the wood any way you like.
 If you don’t know what to use, just apply a few coats of Danish oil to the wood.